FirstVertex/rbxts-scale-model/README.md

 ## Uniformly scale/resize Models and Parts and all Descendants

+## Version 2.0 adds non-uniform scaling by number, Vector2, or Vector3

 ### Currently scaling the following types and properties:

 * Model (Size, Position)